netsparse/main-site/_posts/2023-02-22-setup-wireguard-edgerouter.md

 3. The EdgeRouter will prompt you to save the archive on your computer.

-This can then be imported to the peer/device of your choice.
+You can then extract this file on your local machine, and in the `/config` directory, you'll find the wireguard public and private keys you generated earlier.

 ## Quick Script
 **Warning, the following script is not guaranteed to work, you may need to modify it according to your specific platform/version.
 Use at your own risk.**